cstuartroe/azor/README.md

 Azor files are simply a sequence of declarations.
 The order of declarations does not impact execution of the file in any way.
 Azor does not support modules, namespaces, or file imports.

-For a file to be executable, it must declare a constant called `main` of type `INT`.
-Executing an Azor file involves evaluating `main` and exiting with its value as the exit status.
-In future, I may change the type of `main` to be a function which accepts an argument of type
+For a file to be executable, it must declare a function called `main` of type `INT(args : [[INT]])`.
-`[INT]`, representing the argstring passed into the process.
+Executing an Azor file involves passing the command-line arguments to `main`, evaluating the function, and exiting with its return value as the exit status.

 Although the full file is type-checked prior to execution, evaluation is lazy, meaning that e.g. executing the following file would not result in an infinite loop: